MiladAbedi94/TensorFlow/README.md

 # TensorFlow
-This repository contains sample codes in Tensorflow for a variety of tasks!
+This repository contains sample codes in Tensorflow for a variety of tasks.